Army Institute of Business Administration, Sylhet

-Army Institute of Business Administration (AIBA), Sylhet, is a business school run by the Bangladesh Army located at Jalalabad Cantonment, Sylhet.
+Army Institute of Business Administration (Army IBA), Sylhet, is a military business school run by the Bangladesh Army at Sylhet Cantonment Road, Sylhet.
 As the institute is affiliated with the Bangladesh University of Professionals (BUP), the academic curriculum is approved and regulated by the BUP academic council and the syndicate.

 History

 Army Institute of Business Administration, Sylhet was established on January 15, 2015, at Jalalabad Cantonment, Sylhet.
 Brigadier General Md.
 Zahirul Islam, NDC, PSC, G (Retd) is the institute's founding director.

 Location

-The institute is located at Jalalabad Cantonment, around eight kilometers northwest of Sylhet, beside the Sylhet - Tamabil Highway, and is temporarily set up at the campus of Jalalabad Cantonment Public School and College (JCPSC), Sylhet.
-The development plan of the permanent campus is under process now.
+The institute is located at Jalalabad Cantonment, around eight kilometers northwest of Sylhet, beside the Sylhet - Tamabil Highway, and it was temporarily set up at the campus of Jalalabad Cantonment Public School and College (JCPSC), The institution has moved to its permanent campus, located near Sylhet Cantonment, opposite to Sylhet BKSP.Sylhet.

 Administration

-AIBA, Sylhet is administered by Bangladesh Army through the Area Headquarters, Sylhet.
-The Area Commander of Sylhet area is the Chief Patron of AIBA, Sylhet.
+Army IBA, Sylhet is administered by Bangladesh Army through Area Headquarters, Sylhet.
+The Area Commander of Sylhet area is the Chief Patron of Army IBA, Sylhet.
 The institute is governed by an eighteen-member governing body consisting of representatives of the army, faculty members, administrative personnel, students, and parents representatives.